 He recently directed and produced LAST STOP, a pilot for a dramatic Christian TV series about a counselor who has a gift for helping people — but who doesn’t really like people.

-Sirmons serves on the advisory boards for film & digital media at the University of Florida, Valencia College, and Full Sail University.
-His wife, Sherry Sirmons, is a production accountant with credits that include OZ THE GREAT AND POWERFUL, BLOOD DIAMOND, BRING IT ON: IN IT TO WIN IT, RAISING HELEN, and FROM THE EARTH TO THE MOON.
+Sirmons serves on the advisory boards for film & digital media at the University of Florida and Valencia College.
+He’s on the Film Committee for National Religious Broadcasters (NRB), and was just elected President of the International Christian Visual Media Association (ICVM) and its annual Crown Awards.
+His darling wife, Sherry Sirmons, is a production accountant with credits that include OZ THE GREAT AND POWERFUL, BLOOD DIAMOND, BRING IT ON: IN IT TO WIN IT, and FROM THE EARTH TO THE MOON.
+He’s thrilled to have four sons and seven grandchildren.

 Erik Waxler, TEL 1994